Overview

 3. Share Credentials with PlayerZero

-Once you’ve created your bucket and API credentials, securely share the following with your PlayerZero account team:
+Once you’ve created your bucket and API credentials, securely share the following with your PlayerZero account team:- Bucket name and region

 - Access Key ID